seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 The king will bid you battle presently.

 **EARL OF DOUGLAS**
-Defy him by the Lady Westmoreland.
+Defy him by the Lord of Westmoreland.

 **HOTSPUR**
 Lord Douglas, go you and tell him so.